Uwaberagiramata/plsql-window-functions-giramata-sheilla/README.md

-the goal is to turn  raw sales data into clear ,practical insights that the business can act on ,  tracking monthly sales totals, growth from one month to the next,  and calculating three months averages to give a management team a clear picture, And this will make decision-making  alot easier , and help in improving promotions .
+the goal is to turn  raw sales data into clear ,practical insights that the business can act on ,  tracking monthly sales totals, growth from one month to the next,  and calculating three months averages to give a management team a clear picture, And this will make decision-making  a lot easier , and help in improving promotions .

 step2:Success Criteria